hectorgimenez/koolo/README.md

 - CTA buff and class buffs
 - Auto repair
 - Skip on immune
+- Auto leveling sorceress and paladin (WIP)

 ## Development environment

-Setting the development environment is pretty straightforward, but MinGW is **required** to build the project.
+Setting the development environment is pretty straightforward, but the following dependencies are **required** to build the project.

 ### Dependencies